 Key Contributions

-- A replicable, multi-platform pipeline for operationalizing and detecting information voids from longitudinal supply/demand time series.
+- First systematic, replicable pipeline for operationalizing and detecting information voids from longitudinal, multi-platform data.

-- A five-regime taxonomy of ecosystem states: Void, Lack, Balance, Abundance, Overabundance.
+- A five-regime taxonomy of ecosystem states — Void, Lack, Balance, Abundance, Overabundance — grounded in demand–supply dynamics.

-- Empirical evidence that voids are associated with lower-credibility content and higher misinformation prevalence, supporting their role in mechanistic accounts of misinformation emergence.
+- Empirical evidence linking voids to reduced credible content and higher misinformation prevalence, motivating their inclusion in mechanistic models of misinformation.

-- A domain-agnostic methodology validated on both synthetic time series and a real-world COVID-19 vaccine case study.
+- Dual validation on synthetic time series and a real-world COVID-19 vaccine case study.

 Methods